This post may contain affiliate links, please see the privacy policy for details.

 It might surprise you to know that, although we don’t know for sure who made the first meatball, they didn’t originate in Italy!
 It’s believed that meatballs originated in Persia.
 The Persians used leftover meat to make kofta, and it’s possible this recipe made its way through the Middle East before reaching China.
 Some people think Venetian traders introduced meatballs via European trade routes.
 Others think the Ancient Romans developed the recipe!

-Air Fryer Spaghetti and Meatballs Recipe
+Air Fryer Spaghetti and Vegan Meatballs Recipe

 Ingredients